spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/initial-setup.md

 :::warning

 If you are upgrading to 4.3 from an older version, the initial configuration does not get triggered.
-If you want to perform the setup, you can issue the command `spectro-edge-console` in the terminal to trigger it manually.
+If you want to perform the setup, you can issue the command `palette-tui` in the terminal to trigger it manually.

 :::